arishboteco/Inventory-App/README.md

 - Indent and purchase order tracking
 - Dashboard showing key metrics such as low-stock items
 - Bulk upload items and stock transactions from CSV files
+- Toggle between table and grid views for inventory items

 ## Style Guide